 It’s tempting to think substituting poor-performing shares for ones that are doing well will make your portfolio grow faster.
 However, share prices go up and down in the short term.
 It’s extremely unlikely that a share price will never be in the red, even if it was doing very well when you bought it.

 Every time you sell a share you don’t like in favour of another, you are costing yourself money.
 You pay a fee for buying and selling shares.
 If you only do it once, that fee becomes a very small part of your portfolio over time.
 However, you have to subtract that fee from your money every time you buy and sell a share.
 You have less money to invest every time, which means it will take longer for your money to grow.
+You can learn more about these costs here, and here.

 How to level up